Digitalization Of PBM Projects To Enhance Productivity, Ensure Transparency: MD PBM - UrduPoint

 "PBM is providing assistive devices, health care facilities and technical skills to these people aiming to bring them into the mainstream", he added.

-He highlighted that PBM was also providing cochlear implant facility for hearing and speech impaired children (up to five years of age) which is an expensive treatment and cost about Rs.
-19, 00,000.
+He highlighted that PBM was also providing a cochlear implant facility for hearing and speech-impaired children (up to five years of age) which is an expensive treatment and costs about Rs 19, 00,000.

 "This implant can be a life changer for these children to move forward as productive citizens", he added.

-He said that cochlear implant had also been included in the budget of PBM through the efforts of Federal Minister for Poverty Alleviation and Social Safety, Shazia Marri and other relevant officials of the ministries.
+He said, "Cochlear implants had also been included in the budget of PBM through the efforts of the Federal Minister for Poverty Alleviation and Social Safety, Shazia Marri and other relevant officials of the ministries.

-Responding to a question, Amir Paracha said that his one of the top priorities was also to resolve all the pending cases of cochlear implants worth around Rs 2.5 billion.
+" Responding to a question, Amir Paracha said that one of the top priorities was also to resolve all the pending cases of cochlear implants worth around Rs 2.5 billion.

 About the Women Empowerment Centers (WECs), the MD PBM said that around WECs were operating in all the districts across the country to provide free vocational training to widows, orphans and poor girls in modern trades like Dress Designing, Embroidery, Basic and Advance Computer Courses, Fabric Painting etc.

-In response to a question, The MD PBM said that there was no increase in the budget of the institution during the last three years instead there was cut of Rs.
-500 million in the current year's budget.
+In response to a question, The MD PBM said that there was no increase in the budget of the institution during the last three years instead there was a cut of Rs 500 million in the current year's budget.

-However, increase of Rs. one billion has been proposed in the budget for FY 2023-24 which is still not sufficient, he said while expressing his commitment to continue struggle for more increase.
+However, an increase of Rs one billion has been proposed in the budget for FY 2023-24 which is still not sufficient, he said while expressing his commitment to continue his struggle for more increase.

-About the scholarship program, Amir Paracha said that the universities have been asked to ensure the implementation of additional quota for rural, backward areas and Balochistan.